 Having said all of that, there is some succour for SWSF within the current batch of Ofsteds.
 Some were adjudged ‘Good’ by Ofsted and a very few of the schools are reported to have successfully harmonised Steinerian pedagogy and praxis with national curriculum requirements, are safe places for kids, are well led and so on.

 It’s not possible to ascertain from Ofsted reports how far (or if at all) these more successful schools had to compromise their Steinerian values in order to function satisfactorily in accordance with national curriculum and other requirements, we’ll have to wait for the result of Ofsted’s investigations to hear more about it.
 This is an interesting point because the state has recently suddenly (as in overnight?) scrapped the Schools Inspectorate Service (SIS), an agency the SWSF successfully lobbied for as an alternative to Ofsted inspections of their schools.
 If the state has rescinded one concession it made to SWSF it must mean any other exceptions/exemptions it might have made in the past might also be revoked.
 As has already been pointed out in an earlier blog post, so long as SWSF’s schools don’t bring unwanted attention to government or government policy – if they don’t embarrass government – then SWSF can look forward to continued state sponsorship and support.
 Scrapping the SIS and sending in Ofsted to inspect all English Steiner schools might signal the beginning of the end of the decade long love affair between the state and SWSF.
-On the other hand, government may be switching Steiners to a different agency.
-In which case government is saying to SWSF keep calm and carry on, wait until the fuss dies down, business as usual afterwards.
 We shall see.